-Need-based scholarships are available for ages 18 and under.
-You may apply for scholarship on the registration form or complete the separate Scholarship Application Form.
+Need-based tuition assistance is available.
+You may apply in the registration form or complete the separate Tuition Assistance Form.

 In the event that a student accepted into the Intensive is no longer able to attend the Intensive, notification of withdrawal from the program should be submitted in writing to BCAS@butler.edu.
-For students withdrawing prior to April 1, all tuition fees will be refunded (excluding the $50 non-refundable application fee).
-There will be no refunds issued after April 1; exception in the case of the Intensive being cancelled due to COVID-19.
+For students withdrawing prior to June 1, all tuition fees will be refunded (excluding the $50 non-refundable application fee).
+There will be no refunds issued after June 1.

-EXCEPTION: In the case of injury that prevents participation in the Intensive, a half-tuition credit will be provided for participation in the Intensive the following year (half-tuition as residential or commuter is determined based on which option was selected with the application).
+Injury policy: In the case of injury that prevents from beginning participation in the Intensive, a full-tuition credit will be provided for participation in the Intensive the following year (full-tuition as residential or commuter is determined based on which option was selected with the application).
 Documentation from a physician is required.
 All credit requests must be submitted via email to BCAS@butler.edu.
 No refunds or credits will be given after the start of the Intensive.

-Detailed housing information, what to bring and where to report, etc. will be included with the Intensive information packet provided to all participants in early summer.
+More detailed scheduling information, what to bring, and where to report, etc. will be included with the Intensive information packet provided to all participants in early summer.
 Please review our FAQ page for general details.